mlochbaum/BQN/tutorial/list.md

 `¨`   | [Each](../doc/map.md)        | [Each](../doc/map.md#each)
 `´`   | [Fold](../doc/fold.md#fold)

-Additionally, we saw that the arithmetic functions work naturally on lists, automatically applying to every element of a single list argument or pairing up the elements of two list arguments.
+And we saw that the arithmetic functions work naturally on lists, automatically applying to every element of a single list argument or pairing up the elements of two list arguments.

 Even this small amount of list functionality is enough to tackle some little problems.
 We haven't even introduced a function notation yet!